 The 116-year-old PGH is a tertiary hospital owned and operated by the University of the Philippines (UP) Manila.
 It is the largest training hospital in the country, estimated to have 4,000 employees who serve more than 600,000 patients a year, mostly indigents.

-A P260-million budget has been appropriated to UP in the national budget this year for a line item which reads, “Establishment of Central Block Fire Suppression and Detection System and Life Safety Plan and Elevator Lobby Renovation, UP-PGH.”
+A P260-million budget has been appropriated to UP in the national budget this year for a line item that reads, “Establishment of Central Block Fire Suppression and Detection System and Life Safety Plan and Elevator Lobby Renovation, UP-PGH.”
 However, there is no update on this based on the second quarter financial statement released by UP.